 This will help you maximize your concentration.
 Identify your most productive hours by studying at various times in a day like early morning, day or night time.
 These hours will give you the best output.

 Deactivating and reactivating your goals allows you to stay focused.
-When faced with long study hours, it is best to impose small breaks between studies.
-Small mental breaks will actually help you stay focused on your task.
+When faced with long study hours, it is best to impose small breaks between study sessions.
+Small mental breaks will actually help you concentrate more in studies.

 Breaks can be anything from going for a short walk, letting yourself daydream, or watching something you like.
 The point is to disengage from what you were doing.
 By breaking up your concentration, you’ll give your brain a chance to recharge so you can return to what you were doing refreshed.

-I hope the above points will help in improving your focus and concentration in JEE/NEET preparation.
+I hope the above points will help in improving your concentration for JEE/ NEET preparation.